pjrule/federal-election-data/README.md

 Additional official sources of data are welcome.

 ## Licensing
 All raw documents created by the government, and thus the election statistics, are in the public domain.
 Processing scripts are governed by the MIT License.
+Processed data is in the public domain.